apache/incubator-kie-tools/packages/sonataflow-deployment-webapp/README.md

 # SonataFlow Deployment Webapp

-This is the web application for SonataFlow Deployment to be used in Kogito-runtime.
+This is the web application for SonataFlow Deployments.

 ## Run local web server